 There are rules about bringing medicines and medical devices into Australia.
-Many medicines and medical devices can be brought with you into Australia as long as they are for your personal use.
-Some require a permit and others cannot be brought with you at all.
+Many medicines and medical devices can be brought with you into Australia if they are for your personal use.
+Some require a permit or prescription and others cannot be brought with you at all.

 It is against the law to bring medicines and medical devices into Australia to give to someone else.

-The traveller's exemption allows people entering Australia to carry their medicines and medical devices with them for their own personal use or the use by an immediate family member who is travelling with them, such as an infant.
+The traveller's exemption allows you to bring certain medicines and medical devices into Australia for your personal use or the use by an immediate family member who is travelling with you, without needing special permission.

-- Don't bring medicines or medical devices into Australia for anyone other than yourself or an immediate family member travelling with you (i.e. a child travelling with a parent)
+- Do not bring medicines or medical devices into Australia for anyone other than yourself or an immediate family member travelling with you (i.e. a child travelling with a parent)

-- For prescription medicines, we recommend you carry a prescription or letter, in English, from your doctor with you.
-The prescription or letter should outline what you are taking and how much you are bringing with you.
+- For prescription medicines, carry the prescription or letter from your doctor that outlines what you are taking and how much you are bringing with you

-- Do not bring more than a 3 month supply with you.
+- Do not bring in more than a 3-month supply

 Herbal and traditional medicine products

-Be careful when bringing herbal and traditional medicines with you, check they are allowed under Australian law.
-Keep these medicines in their original packaging so the Australian Border Force need to be able to identify what the substances are, so that they can determine if the products are subject to any import restrictions.
-Additionally they may contain ingredients from endangered plants which are subject to import controls and require a permit.
+If you want to bring any herbal and traditional medicines with you, check they are allowed under Australian law.
+Keep these medicines in their original packaging so the Australian Border Force can identify what the substances are and can determine if the products are subject to any import restrictions.
+If they contain ingredients from endangered plants, they are subject to import controls and require a permit.
 This includes Hoodia and weight loss products derived from Hoodia.
-Find out more at the Department of Agriculture, Water and the Environment website.
+Find out more at the Department of Climate Change, Energy, the Environment and Water website.

-Any medicine or medical device that contains a biological - material derived from living cells and tissues – are subject to quarantine procedures and must be declared at the border.
-Learn more at the Department of Agriculture, Water and the Environment website
+Any medicine or medical device that contains a biological, which is material taken from living cells and tissues, is subject to quarantine procedures and must be declared at the border.
+Learn more at the Department of Agriculture, Fisheries and Forestry website

 Sports teams and athletes

-- Check the list of substances which are subject to import controls - there are some additional restrictions only for athletes.
+- check the list of substances which are subject to import controls.
+There are some additional restrictions for substances that athletes can import

-- Any unused medicines or devices must be dropped off to a local pharmacy for destruction before leaving or taken with you when you leave Australia.
+- any unused medicines or devices must be dropped off to a local pharmacy for destruction before leaving or taken with you when you leave Australia